parsapoorsh/TelegramBotPHP/README.md

 ```

 See update.php or update cowsay.php for the complete example.
-If you wanna see the CowSay Bot in action [add it](https://telegram.me/cowmooobot).
+If you want to see the CowSay Bot in action [add it](https://telegram.me/cowmooobot).

-If you want to use getUpdates instead of the WebHook you need to call the the `serveUpdate` function inside a for cycle.
+If you want to use getUpdates instead of the WebHook you need to call the `serveUpdate` function inside a for cycle.
 ```php
 $telegram = new Telegram('YOUR TELEGRAM TOKEN HERE');